Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: Performance evaluation

 subject to $U_{h} > 0$.
-The 3D LOS-based control represents a conventional approach to achieve 3D motion control, and only the surge velocity is optimized to reduce the vehicle energy consumption.
+The 3D LOS-based control represents a conventional approach achieving 3D motion control, and only the surge velocity is optimized to reduce the vehicle energy consumption.
 The setpoint tracking of the 3D LOS-based control is the same as that proposed in Section~\ref{section.3C}.